RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 **This syllabus contains all the information you need to navigate the course.** The main document will be kept continuously up to date at this link.
 When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
 A PDF version of the syllabus will also be available on Blackboard, but it will not be updated unless there is a major change.

-**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` or `Command-F`, and then do a search for the text you're looking for.
+**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` (Windows) or `Command-F` (Mac), and then do a search for the text you're looking for.

 All course materials for MTH 225 are available on GitHub at https://github.com/RobertTalbert/discretecs.
 The current version is in the folder `MTH225-Winter2024`.
 Critically important documents (syllabus, etc.) will also be on Blackboard.